serenorg/serendb/docs/synthetic-size.md

 # Branching

 Things get more complicated with branching.
-Branches in Neon are copy-on-write, which is also reflected in the synthetic size.
+Branches in SerenDB are copy-on-write, which is also reflected in the synthetic size.

 When you create a branch, it doesn't immediately change the synthetic